Tizun71/HUSC-Code-Camp/1-xcm-hyperbridge/README.md

 In this challenge, you will:
 - Learn how Hyperbridge enables secure cross-chain communication
-- Create a bridgeable ERC20 token using `HyperFungibleToken`
 - Interact with the `TokenGateway` for cross-chain transfers
 - Deploy and test your bridge on Polkadot testnets